 In fact, I was recruited in the United States Marine Corps during high school!
 OOOORAAAAAH!

-My wife, Sheena, was recruited to the University of Pittsburg on a full-ride athletic scholarship to play softball.
-She went on plenty recruiting trips before making up her mind.
+My wife, Sheena, was recruited to the University of Pittsburgh on a full-ride athletic scholarship to play softball.
+She went on plenty recruiting trips before making up her mind

 My sister was recruited from the Shepard of the Hills (top 50 largest church in America) as the director of ministry to the International Justice Mission based in Washington, DC to fight human trafficking.